 Here are examples of how messengers and formats combine for the “fast service” message.

-The brand makes a claim about themselves in text.
+The brand makes a claim about itself in text.
 It’s common, expected and weak.
 Don’t expect this approach to improve your conversion rates.

 The certification or award comes from a third party.
 It’s not a customer, but it’s still coming from a source other than the brand.
 And the visual adds interest and credibility.